CoCkMelon/A-Monogoose-Engine/docs/ARCHITECTURE.md

 This document describes the high-level architecture of the engine and how its subsystems interact.

+Note: For the latest status and agent-oriented handoff (pitfalls and next steps), see AGENT_HANDOFF.md.

 Overview
 - Language: C for the engine and examples, with a small C++ file for Box2D integration.
 - Platform: SDL3 for windowing, timing, GL context, and app lifecycle (SDL_AppInit/Event/Iterate/Quit).